Lidpvs/intensive_station_calculator/README.md

 It was designed as a practical prototype for:

-structured patient documentation
+-structured patient documentation

-electrolyte and osmolality interpretation
+-electrolyte and osmolality interpretation

-basic infusion planning
+-basic infusion planning

-reusable local patient storage
+-reusable local patient storage

 It reflects an attempt to translate ICU-style clinical reasoning into a small but functional desktop application.

 Technologies used

-Python

-CustomTkinter

-JSON

-Pathlib
+-Python

+-CustomTkinter

+-JSON

+-Pathlib

-Object-oriented programming
+-Object-oriented programming

+---

 Limitations